1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 A: The intent of the Outdoor Water Use regulations is to save water and rehabilitate existing nonefficient irrigation systems.
 While the 2015 Model Water Efficient Landscape Ordinance (MWELO) does not specifically address synthetic (artificial) turf, the Department of Water Resources (DWR) considers it a nonliving area, like hardscapes.
 Since artificial turf needs to be cooled and washed, the water utilized by a permanent watering system or hose bibs needs to be included in the district’s water budget.
 The area is not necessarily “out-of-service”; however, it would be considered “rehabilitated” since it is basically more water efficient.
 Therefore, this area can be credited to the District Landscape Account (DLA) and/or be applied to meet current or future Minimum Required Landscape Area (MRLA) requirements.

-19: When is the Minimum Rehabilitated Landscape Area (MRLA) per CALGreen Code (Section 301.4.1) required for relocatable buildings (stockpile, new or relocated) when planned to be installed on a new or existing site?
+19: When is the Minimum Rehabilitated Landscape Area (MRLA) per CALGreen Code Section 301.4.1 required for relocatable buildings when installed on a new or existing site?

 A: The following table lists the various options and whether the Minimum Rehabilitated Landscape Area (MRLA) is required: